nicooprat/vue-swap/packages/docs/src/README.md

 ## Tabs demo

 Swap left or right according to any value.
-You can also easily customize transitions.
+You can also easily customize transitions with just a few lines of CSS.

 ```vue
 <template>